 No matter how large your monitor, it can become cramped as you add more participants to a meeting.
-Attach a second monitor to your Chromebox for meetings device to make sure everyone (and their documents) can clearly be seen.Add a second screen
+Attach a second monitor to your Chromebox to make sure everyone can see everyone else (and their documents).

-To add a second screen, simply plug a second display into your Chromebox for meetings display port.
-That’s it.
-The second monitor will automatically be recognized by the Chromebox for meetings device and added as a secondary display.
+To add a second screen, simply plug a second display in to your Chromebox display port.
+The Chromebox automatically recognizes and adds the second monitor as a secondary display.

 - The primary (main) screen displays a background image, the meeting details, and the “filmstrip” thumbnails of meeting participants.
 The primary screen also shows the active speaker, although you can also pin a specific speaker to the monitor (so they are always shown).